|

 And we all felt, perhaps for the first time in our life, that we are really

 granted with all this merits.
-People

 would even get overcome with arrogance of their outstanding virtues, but